azolotarev/mnist-perceptron/README.md

  *c ÷ t*

-*c* - number of correctly labeled digits;
+*c* - number of correctly labeled images;
-*t* - total number of digits in test dataset
+*t* - total number of images in test dataset

 Example: 946 correctly labeled images with a total of 1000 images in the dataset will result in 94,6% accuracy